JohnKendrick/PDielec/docs/_sources/software.rst.txt

 p-polarised light lies in the XZ- plane and s-polarised light is parallel with the Y-axis.
 The azimuthal angle :math:`\phi` defines the rotation of the crystal around the Z-axis.
 To help understand the relationship between the crystal and laboratory co-ordinates the program outputs the direction of the lattice vectors in terms of the laboratory X-, Y- and Z- coordinates.

-The single crystal scenario also allows the specification of permittivities for the incident and substrate (in the case of thick slab this is not needed).
+The material for the superstrate and substrate can be selected from the pull down next to *Superstrate material* and *Substrate material*.
+By default 'air' is selected for both.
+It is also possible to define a permittivity manual by changing the permittivities (real and imaginary) next to *Superstate permittivity* and *Substrate permittivity*.
+In the case of the thick slab mode the substrate permittivity is not needed and the material selection, along with the permittivity are greyed out.
 Finally from thin films the thickness of the film in nanometres is specified.

 In the case of the 'Partially incoherent thin film' mode it is necessary to provide further information about the sampling of the geometrical parameters.
 The 'percentage of partial incoherence' provides a percentage perturbation of the geometric parameters.
 All angles are sampled from a uniform distribution either side of the mean value by this percentage of 90\ :superscript:`o`.